About the PRC

 STAFF: The PRC field camp will be staffed by professional field geologists with extensive experience in mapping Precambrian terranes of the Lake Superior region.

 FACILITIES: Students will be housed in dormitories at the University of Minnesota Duluth (1st, 2nd & 6th weeks) and Vermilion Community College (3rd & 4th weeks), plus one week of primitive camping during the capstone mapping project.

-COST: $3600 includes tuition, fees, room, and board.
-No additional non-resident fees.
+COST: To Be Determined (includes tuition, fees, room, and board.
+No additional non-resident fees).

 CREDITS & PREREQUISITES: The six-week Precambrian field camp is a six semester credit class listed as GEOL4500 (Sec.
 2) in the UMD course catalog.
 Students will be required to have taken a semester of petrology and structural geology.